vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

    -p | -ps | -postscript | -plain : output in postscript continuous hexdump style.
 Also known as plain hexdump style.
    -r | -revert : reverse operation: convert (or patch) hexdump into binary.
 If not writing to stdout, xxd writes into its output file without truncating it.
 Use the combination -r -p to read plain hexadecimal dumps without line number information and without a particular column layout.
 Additional Whitespace and line-breaks are allowed anywhere.

+ * We may use base64 -w 0 to disable line wrapping while encoding files with base64.
  * Use python

   * binascii.unhexlify(hexstr) to convert hex to string